CommuniTEAM/CommuniTEA/README.md

 ### Installing Pre-Commit

-1. Install pre-commit.
+1. Install pre-commit.<br>
 **Windows**:
 Pre-commit runs off of Python, so you will need pip on your local machine.
-To install pre-commit, open your terminal and run `pip install pre-commit`.
+To install pre-commit, open your terminal and run `pip install pre-commit`.<br>
 **Mac or Linux**:
 Ensure you have [homebrew](https://brew.sh/) installed on your local machine.
 To install pre-commit, open your terminal and run `brew install pre-commit`.